MRT Line 3 (Metro Manila): Rolling stock

-Due to poor maintenance by the previous maintenance contractors, the line previously operated with 7–10-minute headways under the DOTr orders, and the line's passenger volume operated at 15,000–18,000 passengers per hour per direction before the COVID-19 pandemic.
-With the enhancements and rehabilitation, the delays were gradually shortened, and the passenger volume is expected to increase to 19,000–25,000 passengers per hour per direction with the introduction of four-car trains and the lifting of capacity restrictions brought by the COVID-19 pandemic.

-In early 2018, the lack of spare parts for the trains decreased the number of usable trains to just 3 to 7 operational trains running during peak hours.
-The Department of Transportation (DOTr) attributed this to the previous maintenance provider, Busan Universal Rail Inc. (BURI), for failing to provide enough spare parts for the trains.
-However, by April 2018, after maintenance works were done, the usabale trains were increased to 14–16.

-Due to aging air conditioning units that have been in place since the line's inauguration and complaints of uncomfortable indoor temperatures from riders, the air-conditioning units for the first-generation trainsets were first replaced in 2008 during the line's first general overhaul in 2008 to 2009.
-In 2017, the second replacement of the air conditioning units commenced, with new units ordered from Thermo King.
-The replacement of these units were finished on June 18, 2021, as part of the line's rehabilitation project.
+The trains are designed to run at a maximum speed of 65 km/h, but currently run at an operating speed of 60 km/h, though some areas are limited to 40 km/h like turnouts.

 The Passenger Assist Railway Display System (PARDS), a passenger information system powered by LCD screens installed near the ceiling of the train that shows news, advertisements, current train location, arrivals and station layouts, are already installed inside the first-generation trains.
 PARDS is also installed on trains on LRT lines 1 and 2.

 Depot

 The line maintains an underground depot in Quezon City near North Avenue station.
 Above the depot is TriNoma, a shopping mall owned by the Ayala Corporation.
 The depot occupies 84444 sqm of space and serves as the center of operations and maintenance.
 It is connected to the mainline through a spur line.
 The depot is capable of storing 81 light rail vehicles, with the option to expand to include 40 more vehicles as demand arises.
 They are parked on nine sets of tracks, which converge onto the spur route and later on to the main network.
 However, a lot of rail tracks for storage inside the depot owned by MRTC were taken by DOTC (now DOTr) to repair broken rails, as DOTC's previous maintenance provider did not purchase spare rails.
 These rails have since been replaced during the rehabilitation done along the entire line by Sumitomo.